JimDesu/basis-lang/spec.md

 **The precondition, and its footgun.** Finalization requires that no **non-self-sufficient** duty be outstanding on the value.
 The &sect;10.5 proviso disposes of the rest: a finalizing discharge first fires the value's outstanding *self-sufficient* defaults as cleanup, then consumes.
 A duty whose default is not self-sufficient cannot be fired that way &mdash; finalizing over it strands it silently, an unpoliced footgun (Appendix I, B2).
 The remedy is the programmer's: discharge such duties explicitly before finalizing, or design the obligation's default to be self-sufficient (&sect;10.2), which the declaration rule makes the ordinary case.
 The narrowing guard `?- .obligated` is the conservative test &mdash; it proves the value clear of *all* duties, which is sufficient but stricter than the precondition requires, since the obligation narrowing asks whether any duty remains and offers no dedicated guard for the non-self-sufficient subset alone.

 **Owned-only, and its footgun.** Like the `~` parameter, `~ x` wants `x` to own its obligation.
-Where the binding is *provably* non-owning &mdash; a `<<-` view, or a known interior view &mdash; `~ x` is a static error (&sect;6.14).
+Where the binding is *provably* non-owning &mdash; a `<<-` view, or a known interior view &mdash; `~ x` is a static error (&sect;6.13).
 A received parameter is not such a case: ownership of an obligation is provenance, not the parameter's mode (&sect;10.2), so whether a READ or `&` parameter owns the obligation is the caller's to decide &mdash; by positional borrow versus by-name `<-` &mdash; and is undecidable in the callee.
 (An `&` parameter's copy-restore returns the *value* to the caller, but the obligation it carries flows independently, so `&` is no more provably-non-owning than READ.)
 So `~` on a parameter &mdash; or on any binding the checker cannot prove non-owning &mdash; is **allowed and unpoliced**: finalizing through a runtime non-owner strands a duty or double-frees, an acknowledged footgun on the &sect;10.3 shelf with the aliasing hazards.
 Owned-only is the discipline the decidable cases enforce, not a wall.

 **Variants.** If `x` is a variant, `~ x` finalizes its active payload first &mdash; one level: the payload's own finalizer or discharge runs, then `x` goes `uninit`.
 It does not on its own recurse into a payload record's fields; that is the payload's business, governed by the field rule below.
 This one-level cascade is the *only* variant-specific finalization behavior &mdash; a variant is otherwise an ordinary slot (auto-finalized at scope end) or an ordinary field (programmer-managed), with no exemption.

 **Discharge is not finalization.** A discharge *clears a duty*; finalization *consumes the value*.
 The two part wherever a discharge readies a value for reuse rather than ending it: overwriting a secrets buffer to zero is a complete discharge that leaves a perfectly valid buffer.
 Which one a sink performs is read off its position, not separately declared &mdash; a **finalizing sink** discharges through a `~` position and sets the slot `uninit`; a **non-finalizing sink** discharges through an UPDATE or READ position and the slot stays `init`, a live, reusable value. &sect;10.4 develops the rule.

 ```
-.cmd Vault v :: zero: Secret &s = &s <- ${}     ; non-finalizing: s stays a live buffer
+.cmd Vault v :: zero: Secret &s = s <- ${}     ; non-finalizing: s stays a live buffer
 .cmd Heap  h :: free: Storage ~s = ...          ; finalizing: s -> uninit
 ```